New York, oh New York

 We took turns taking photos.

 My friends think David looks like he’s from some Korean telenovela.
-LOL.
+I concur!
+Lol.

-Finally, we found this in one of the benches.
+We found this bench and I sighed in awe.
 I don’t think I’ve ever found a more romantic place than New York. <3

 I’ve always wanted to do an Elizabeth Gilbert, you know, go some place where I can marvel at something.
 And well, here I am.
 I’ve been marveling at everything since I landed, and there’s always something new to look forward to each day. <3